What Happens If You Can't Qualify for Homeowners Insurance In Texas

 State Programs and Assistance Available

-If you’re finding it tough to get regular homeowners insurance, Texas has programs that might help.
-The Texas Department of Insurance shares helpful information about state assistance for homeowners.
+If you’re finding it tough to get regular homeowners insurance, Texas has programs that might help—the Texas Department of Insurance shares helpful information about state assistance for homeowners.
 One program to know about is the Texas Fair Plan Association.
 It offers basic insurance for those who can’t get regular homeowners insurance in Texas.
 There’s also the Texas Windstorm Insurance program for homes in areas often hit by hurricanes.

 Private Sector Solutions and Options